Pact-Community-Organization/foundation/docs/Roadmap.md

-# Kadena Pact Community Foundation Roadmap
+# Pact Community Organization Roadmap

-This roadmap outlines the key milestones and priorities for the Kadena Pact Community Foundation.
+This roadmap outlines the key milestones and priorities for the Pact Community Organization.
 It helps contributors, adopters, and community members understand our focus and progress.

 ---